rahatyeasinemon/bit-integrations/readme.txt

 -by @vaishakdamu

-### 💥 In the free version, you can create one integration, while the pro version offers unlimited integration capabilities.
+### 💥 In the free version, you can create unlimited integrations using free triggers, while the pro version offers unlimited integration capabilities using all triggers.

 ### ⚡ Key Features: